<img height="1" width="1" src="https://www.facebook.com/tr?id=912742028805538&amp;ev=PageView &amp;noscript=1">

 The State of the Cosmetics Industry Supply Chain

 The global cosmetics supply chain is in a state of crisis.
-Although cosmetics are still a $500 billion global industry, the makeup biz has taken a hit in terms of materials, shipping, and talent retention.
+Although cosmetics are still a $500 billion global industry, the beauty supply chain has taken a hit in terms of raw materials, shipping, and talent retention.
 Pandemic lockdowns in China have led to a lack of packaging materials.
-Russian occupation of the Ukraine, on the other hand, has led to a shortage of key crops used to make cosmetics, like alcohol, beets, and sunflower oil.
+Russia's invasion of the Ukraine, on the other hand, has led to a shortage of key crops used to make cosmetics, like alcohol, beets, and sunflower oil.
+Despite having more advanced technology to manage supply chains than ever before, modern cosmetics logistics bring bevy of unprecedented challenges.

-Staffing shortages have also led to significant delays at shipping ports.
+Supply chain management alone isn't the answer to the supply chain crisis plaguing the beauty industry -- beauty companies are also facing a global talent crisis.
+Staffing shortages have led to significant delays at shipping ports.
 So, even when a company has addressed their cosmetic supply chain vulnerabilities, there can still be significant holdups at ports and customs.
 The result?
-Missing products, empty shelves, price hikes, and dissatisfied customers.
+Missing products, empty shelves, price hikes, and dissatisfied consumers.

-A storied history cannot protect brands.
-Case in point: cosmetics legend Revlon filed for Chapter 11 bankruptcy protection this year.
-But your cosmetics company doesn’t have to go down like that.
-Let’s take a look at the supply chains of three of the most popular cosmetics companies in the U.S., the challenges they faced, how they resolved them and what you can learn from their mistakes.
+A storied history cannot protect brands' supply chains.
+Case in point: beauty industry legend Revlon filed for Chapter 11 bankruptcy protection this year.
+But your cosmetics company doesn't have to go down like that.
+Let's take a look at the supply chains of three of the most popular beauty brands in the U.S., the challenges they faced, how they resolved them and what you can learn from their mistakes.

 LUSH cosmetics supply chain issues

-You may think that LUSH cosmetics would be immune to the supply chain crisis due to the extreme transparency of their operations.
-A vegetarian, minimalist company with packaging that boasts stickers with a cartoon drawing of the person that made your products can’t possibly fall prey to cosmetics supply chain issues, right?
+You may think that vegetarian beauty brands like LUSH cosmetics would be immune to the supply chain crisis due to the extreme transparency of their operations.
+A minimalist company with unique products and sustainable packaging that boasts cartoon drawings of the person that made your products can't possibly fall prey to cosmetics supply chain issues, right?
 Wrong.
+A lack of both raw materials and stored inventory led to Lush facing a surge of dissatisfied end consumers at the advent of the pandemic.

-In actuality, LUSH made headlines in 2021 for empty shelves and a sparse online catalog.
-A shortage of production materials –– essential oils, to be specific –– had LUSH cosmetics’ supply chain experiencing delays for the greater part of last year.
+Customers demand for LUSH products never wavered, but Lush couldn't produce and ship orders fast enough to meet it.
+LUSH made headlines in 2021 for logistics challenges including empty shelves and a sparse online catalog.
+A shortage of raw materials –– essential oils, to be specific –– had LUSH cosmetics' supply chain experiencing delays for the greater part of last year.
+LUSH brands had to consider whether to reformulate products, or deal with a bevy of dissatisfied consumers that couldn't access the individual products they need for their beauty and skin care routines.
 LUSH cosmetics keeps inventory small to prevent turnover of organic products.
-The issue that this caused for LUSH is that the company didn’t have enough backstock to fill in the gaps when production delays arose.
+This caused a logistics issue for LUSH: the company didn't have enough backstock to fill in the gaps when unique challenges arose.

 LUSH’s North American branch diligently responded to customer complaints about understocks on Twitter.
 They managed to navigate the global supply chain crisis through transparency and quickly responding to every customer complaint.
 Flash forward to 2022… the company’s website and store shelves are once again fully stocked and ready to rock.